Philip Kaufman: 2004–2012

 In 2012, eight years after his previous film, Kaufman directed an HBO biopic about Ernest Hemingway and his relationship with Martha Gellhorn entitled Hemingway & Gellhorn.
 It starred Clive Owen and Nicole Kidman.
 The film had been planned for many years, but languished as a project so Kaufman could care for his wife Rose, who was fighting a cancer which would prove terminal.
 Kidman read the script and told him, "I want to do it ... no matter how long it takes.
 I'm in."
 The film was nominated for 15 Primetime Emmy Awards, including one for Kaufman for Outstanding Directing for a Miniseries, Movie, or Dramatic Special.

 Personal life

-Kaufman lives in San Francisco, where he also runs his production company, Walrus and Associates.
-In 1958, Kaufman met Rose Fisher and the couple married the following year.
+Kaufman and his wife Rose Kaufman met in 1958 and married the following year.
 Their only son, Peter, was born in March 1960.
-Rose, who made appearances in bit roles in Henry & June and Invasion of the Body Snatchers, died in 2009, aged 70, from cancer.
+Rose, appeared in bit roles in Henry & June and Invasion of the Body Snatchers.
 She co-wrote the screenplays of The Wanderers and Henry & June.
 Peter Kaufman was the producer of Henry & June, Rising Sun, Quills, Twisted, and Hemingway & Gellhorn.
+She died in 2009, aged 70, from cancer.

 Peter is married to Christine Pelosi, daughter of Paul and Nancy Pelosi, the former Speaker of the United States House of Representatives, and they have a daughter, Isabella, born in 2009.

+Kaufman lives in San Francisco, where he also runs his production company, Walrus and Associates.